-Update 2020-02-03.
-We are currently screening applications for the two Doctoral Student positions in Networked Systems for Machine Learning, and a postdoc.
+Update 2020-04-06.
+We are currently seeking applications for a Doctoral Student in Networked Systems for Machine Learning, and a Postdoc.

 At USENIX OSDI 2020, Waleed presented our paper titled “Assise: Performance and Availability via Client-local NVM in a Distributed File System”.
 The slides and video are available at the USENIX site.
 Alternatively, the PDF is available here, while video is available below: